9 R Interfaces

 \(\blacksquare\)

-Here is a simple example for calling Fortran and C compiled executables, from R, to speed up looping.
+Here is a simple example for calling Fortran and C compiled executables from R to speed up looping.
 The content follows class notes created by Charles Geyer at the University of Minnesota.
 Clearly, the example could also be run without looping.
 Equation (9.1) shows the simple formula for converting temperature measurements in degrees Fahrenheit to degrees Celsius.

 \[\begin{equation} C = 5/9(F - 32) \tag{9.1} \end{equation}\]